-Since then, Keith – a certified journeyperson and Red Seal and Blue Seal chef – has competed at more than 15 cooking events, and he earned another gold medal at the WorldSkills Americas competition at São Paulo, Brazil, just one month after his success in Germany.
+A certified journey person and Red Seal and Blue Seal chef, he has competed at more than 15 cooking events.
+Just one month after his success in Germany, he earned another gold medal at the WorldSkills Americas competition at São Paulo, Brazil.
 For these achievements, he received the Skills Alberta Alumni Award in 2013.

 Keith’s interest in culinary competitions stems from a TV show that he watched when he was a child, Canada’s Next Great Chef, a cooking competition for young chefs.
 Coincidentally, the finale was shot in a NAIT kitchen.
 “It was my first glance inside what a professional kitchen looked like,” he says.
 “The chef whites, the knives and tools – it was all very exciting to me.”

 At 14, Keith got his first job washing dishes and within a few months began helping in the kitchen.
 A high school teacher, Randy Kozak, encouraged Keith to compete in the High School Culinary Challenge (HSCC) and suggested he pursue his apprenticeship at NAIT.

 Fast forwarding to today, Keith has embarked on a new culinary venture.
 Slated to open in 2018, Keith and his business partners have created Meuwly’s, a charcuterie company serving locally raised meat products and preserves.
 Meuwly’s will feature a retail location for customers and a wholesale service for local restaurants.
 It will also feature cooking classes, events and catering.